Patricia's Opera Tours - return to homepage

 • Singers need the inspiration of being there in Italy.

-We stay in a large and very beautiful 18th century Tuscan Villa set among vineyards and olive groves in the Chianti Hills for a week.
+We stay in a large and very beautiful 18th century Tuscan Villa set among vineyards and olive groves in the Chianti Hills for up to a week.
 In the Villa also stay 8 – 12 participants of Patricia’s Opera Tours.
 While the singers study during the day, the tourists explore Tuscany.
 All get together each evening.

 The Concert in the Villa, prepared by our artists, is always a delightful programme of arias sung in Italian.
-We now have a big following with some 60 guests including friends, opera and music contacts in Italy.
-The Concert is followed by New Zealand wines and a fine Tuscan dinner.
-It is a great occasion and in 2011 will be on Friday 2 September.
+We now have a big following with 60 to 80 guests including friends, opera and music contacts in Italy.
+The Concert is followed by wines and a fine Tuscan dinner.

 ARTISTS